VForWaTer/tool-specs/docs/input.md

 The `description` is a single- or multiline comment to describe the input data.
 For the `description` Markdown is allowed, although tool-frameworks are not required to parse it.
-Descriptions are optional and can be omitted.
+Descriptions are optional and can be omitted, but it is highly recommended to add descriptions to all required data inputs.

 A multiline comment in YAML can be specified like: